luanpersini/vidly-server-nestjs-ts/docs/knowledge-base/abstraction-in-nestjs.md

 To archieve abstraction in NestJS you can use interfaces like on a normal NodeJs/Typescript App.
 The main difference is that you dont need to create factories, the framework will handle it automaticaly, but you must point the interfaces and their implementations.

+Interfaces are good for unit testing because you can mock the dependencies.
+It also allow team members to develop and test their code without depend on others.

 See bellow some examples.

 **Providers abstraction:**